Summary IconKey Takeaways

 Gartner Rating: NA

-Apache NiFi is an open-source data integration system that manages the delivery and distribution of data across heterogeneous systems in real time.
+Apache NiFi is an open-source data integration system with a drag-and-drop design and real-time data provenance tracking that manages the delivery and distribution of data across heterogeneous systems in real time.
 Its web-based interface helps users design, control, and monitor data flows granularly.

 NiFi is ideal if you deal with high-velocity data streams, such as IoT sensor data, cybersecurity logs, or real-time event processing.
 Its back pressure and prioritization features allow the system to handle spikes in data volume without crashing.
 This is why it’s ideal for architectures where the data is collected from remote sites and delivered to a central data lake.